dsalathe/blog/src/data/posts/016-obsidian-tuto-02.md

 "Properties, Watson, are metadata—data about data.
 They allow us to store structured information that can be searched, filtered, and analyzed.
 Think of them as the filing system within each note, allowing for both human-readable information and machine-processable data."

 "A note without properties is like a criminal without fingerprints—identifiable, but lacking the precise markers that allow for systematic categorization and retrieval."

+> [!tip] Source mode
+> You can click on the three vertical dots top right to enable `source view` which shows you how metadata are actually written in your Markdown.
+This can be very useful when trying to copy or paste markdown documents with properties.

 **Step 3: Add Structured Information**